Insight

 Life Interest Trusts

 With a life interest trust, the income is mandated to the life tenant who could be the vulnerable beneficiary, with the capital held at the discretion of the trustees.
-This means the vulnerable beneficiary would receive all of the income generated by the trust, together with having the right to the present enjoyment of the assets comprised within the trust.
+This means the vulnerable beneficiary would receive all of the income generated by the trust, together with having the right to the present enjoyment of the assets comprised within the trust (for example, to live in a property owned by the trust).
 This structure can often provide comfort knowing the vulnerable beneficiary is going to receive the income and is not at the mercy of the trustees exercising their discretion in order to benefit.

-In addition, there are tax consequences to be borne in mind if capital is advanced from the trust during the vulnerable beneficiary’s lifetime.
-Again, the tax consequences of this and the trust structure more generally falls outside of the scope of this information sheet, although advice can be provided separately.
+In addition, there are tax consequences to consider if capital is paid out of the trust during the vulnerable beneficiary’s lifetime.
+Again, the tax consequences of this and the trust structure more generally fall outside of the scope of this information sheet, although advice can be provided separately.

 Vulnerable Beneficiary Trusts

-A vulnerable beneficiary trust operates broadly similarly to a discretionary trust, whereby again the trustees have flexibility as to how the income and capital of the trust is managed, for whom and by how much.
+A vulnerable beneficiary trust operates broadly similarly to a discretionary trust, giving the trustees discretion to decide what, if any, benefits should be given to any of the beneficiaries and at what times.
 However, the tax treatment is significantly different to a discretionary trust (see below) and the use of these trusts is limited to situations where the primary beneficiary of the trust is deemed to be “disabled”.

 Who qualifies as a disabled beneficiary?